Return to 50 Webs

 Dan: Except of course, the little people.
 Kid; don't let the little people hold you down.
 No matter how BIG they are.

 So we head into the skies as Kit is cloudsurfing on his airfoil again and is being towed by Dan's white seaplane.
-Dan motions to Kit to come aboard and Kit salutes him and jumps onto the back of the white plane (there is a backseat on this thing?) as Kit almost slips and falls down; but Dan grabs his arm and Kit manages to get back into the seat.
+Dan motions to Kit to come aboard and Kit salutes him and jumps onto the back of the white plane (There is a backseat on this thing?) as Kit almost slips and falls off; but Dan grabs his arm and Kit manages to get back into the seat.
 My guess is that it was to show that Kit was being too reckless; but the shiny surface and edge doesn't help the cause.
 Disney Captions screws up because Kit clearly said "I slipped"; not "Nice stunt" in the audio.
+(Remember that for later, because I'm going to really unleash a furious rant on Disney Captions here.)
 Dan proclaims that slight slip ups like that is what the people pay to see.
-Something tells me Dan was modelled after Vinnie Mac as Dan shows a poster to Kit.
+Something tells me Dan was modeled after Vince McMahon as Dan shows a poster to Kit.
 Kit opens the poster and we see a proto-type poster of Kit Cloudkicker in one of the coolest outfits you will ever see cloudsufring behind Dan's seaplane.
-It sezs "Captain Kit – Ace of the Skies" and Kit reads it almost perfectly (adding Cloudkicker which isn't seen on the poster.
-Nor the thunderbolt in the middle of the chest we would see later).
+It says "Captain Kit – Ace of the Skies" and Kit reads it almost perfectly (Adding "Cloudkicker"which isn't seen on the poster.
+Nor the thunderbolt in the middle of the chest we would see later.
+Again; this is inexcusable even in the 1990's.).
 Kit is amazed by this as Dan thought he would love it and asks again if he wants to join the show.
-Kit at first sezs yeah....but then recoils and doesn't know.
+Kit at first says "yeah";but then recoils and doesn't know.
 So he IS having second thoughts now.
 This shows that Kit does know what he is doing and it's difficult to be merely rebelling against authority when you are having indecisions.
 Kind of like weightlifting actually.
+(There is a USWA promo for a match between Jerry Lawler and Mark Henry in which Lawler points out that Mark's weightlifting are great; but the sport involving lifting and putting down the weightlifting bell which Jerry would call indecision.)
+See; Kit and Baloo are partners (and that plays into the next segment later on actually) and no; they are not gay.
+Get over it you sick freaks.
+(And if they are gay, they aren't having sex or anything; so this is another case of bigotry by the douchecanoes.)

 Look; I wasn't in any danger.
 I knew what I was doing.

-Baloo: There's no point in taking chances that shouldn't be took!
+Baloo: And I'm telling ya; there's no point in taking chances that shouldn't be took!

 Kit: How's $500 a week?
 How's that for a point?
 I'm going to be rich!

 Baloo: (In bed as Kit slams the poster in his face) Oh kid.
-Wake up. (logic break #2 as the poster is completely different from the one Dan gave to him earlier.
+Wake up.
+(Logic break number two as the poster is completely different from the one Dan gave to him earlier.
 Although he might have added that poster with it just to rub salt into the wound.
 Which would be a nice touch.)
 You'll never see a dime.
 That phony is all baloney.

 Kit: He is not!
 Dan was right.
 You're just one of those little people holding me down.
 (OUCH!
 It's true too!)